-There are currently four universities and colleges in South Carolina that offer a total of five master’s in communication programs, all of which are campus-based.
+There are currently four universities and colleges in South Carolina that offer a total of five master’s in communication programs, four of which are campus-based and one of which is online.
 Students interested in enrolling in a master’s in communication program at a school in South Carolina have numerous specializations to choose from, including organizational communication, mass communication, and strategic communication management.
 All the schools listed on this page are non-profit institutions of higher education that have received regional accreditation through the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Campus-Based Master’s in Communication Programs in South Carolina

 Bob Jones University’s Division of Communication in Greenville offers a Master of Arts in Communication Studies with a specialization in Organizational Communication.
 Students take required courses in quantitative and qualitative communication research, advanced organizational communication, communication assessment methods, and communication management effectiveness.
 They then choose from electives in areas such as communication training and development, conflict management, nonverbal communication, intercultural communication, crisis communication, strategic narratives, and applied communication research.
 For their final graduation requirement, students can either complete a master’s thesis or an applied graduate research project that requires them to create a consulting document for a company or other organization.

 Clemson University’s Department of Communication offers a Master of Arts in Communication, Technology, and Society, which is a general program with electives.
 This program has a core curriculum in communication theory, communication technology studies, and communication research methods.
 Electives that students can choose include courses in health communication and health campaigns, communication in social movements, popular culture, scientific and technical writing, public relations theory and research, political communication, and leadership communication.
 As their final graduation requirement, students can choose between completing a scholarly or a project-based master’s thesis, or taking and passing a comprehensive examination.